Learn to fuel the gymnast for optimal performance and longevity in the sport.

 From a metabolic perspective, using carbohydrates 1-2 hours into an intense workout will not give someone diabetes.
 We would simply be replacing what the body is using.
 Not chronically overproviding carbohydrates like in the context of someone eating too much over time.

 As a simple aside, type 2 diabetes comes from excessive bodyfat that blunts insulin sensitivity and causes the pancreas to “work too hard”.
 Overtime, this can cause loss of function and thus the need for injected insulin to regulate blood glucose.
 This is very different than type 1 diabetes, which is an autoimmune disease where the body is genetically programed to destroy the insulin-producing cells of the pancreas.
 Which leads to a total insulin deficiency and the need for injected insulin to sustain life.
 And yes, even on a ketogenic diet small amounts of insulin are always needed for someone with type 1 diabetes.

 The societal problems with obesity right now, especially in children, are in part related to an excess of sugary beverages (flavored milk, sugary soda/sports drinks, and juice).
 But again, this is all relative to context.
 It is not the sugary beverages in and of themselves that are causing the issue.
 Its more the likelihood of them contributing to an energy surplus that children are not reconciling through adequate physical activity.

-We’ll talk more about these public health issues in another blog post, but I just want to point out that the nutrition needs of a high-level gymnast training 20+ hours a week is very different than a sedentary child or recreational athlete of her age.
+We’ll talk more about these public health issues in another blog post.
+But I just want to point out that the nutrition needs of a high-level gymnast training 20+ hours a week is very different than a sedentary child or recreational athlete her age.

 At first glance you may think “oh, just drink water and you’ll be fine”.
 That was certainly my mentality as a young gymnast and that of my coaches.
 However, gymnast hydration is more complex.